jonathansharp/jonathansharp.github.io/README.md

 ## Personal Website for Jon Sharp
-Postdoctoral Scholar at the University of Washington Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES) NOAA Pacific Marine Environmental Laboratory (PMEL) Made using Massively template by HTML5 UP
+Postdoctoral Scholar at the University of Washington<br/>
+Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES)<br/>
+NOAA Pacific Marine Environmental Laboratory (PMEL)<br/>
+Made using Massively template by HTML5 UP<br/>

 ## Info about Massively:
-Massively by HTML5 UP
+Massively by HTML5 UP<br/>
-html5up.net | @ajlkn
+html5up.net | @ajlkn<br/>
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)<br/>

 This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by